This is the definitive guide to planning a wedding in St. John, Virgin Islands in 2018.

 There’s also a cool historical angle that makes closet nerds like myself excited.
 The famed scientist J. Robert Oppenheimer owned a home on the beach in the 1950s.
 His home still stands just feet from the water.

-The beach is maintained by the state park system so there is a site fee and I will need to reserve the day/time for you.
+The beach is maintained by the state park system so there is a site fee and I will need to reserve the day/time for you or if you are planning the wedding you can reach them by clicking here: Virgin Islands Parks and Recreation.
 The rules for hosting a beach reception or party are a bit looser than on a National Park beach.

 Not a common choice for weddings, but having had a few there, I must say you could choose worse spots.